 Benefits of a Vegetarian Meal Plan

-A meal plan service like Cook Smarts doesn’t only save you money at $6-$8/mo, it also gives you significantly more options and flexibility than meal delivery kits.
+A meal plan service like Cook Smarts doesn’t only save you money, it also gives you significantly more options and flexibility than meal delivery kits.

 We save you hours each week by delivering healthy vegetarian recipes to your inbox and generating a grocery list.

 We allow you to customize serving sizes, make ingredient substitutions, and access hundreds of easy vegetarian recipes in our archives.